ImCharlesY/Visual-Localization-and-Perception/Asgmt4/README.md

 ﻿# Gauss-Newton Algorithm

- This is the third assignment of the lesson and it requires us to write a small program to solve a rotation matrix with Gauss-Newton algorithm.
+ This is the fourth assignment of the lesson and it requires us to write a small program to solve a rotation matrix with Direct Linear Transformation method (DLT) and Absolute Orientation algorithm.

 ## 1. Requirements
 #### General